esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 [FOSSA](https://fossa.com/?ref=tldrlegal) is a tool which for some programming languages helps you to scan and ascertain that all requirements are met.

 Often code is shipped together with data, e.g. material constants, examples etc.. .
 Make sure that you own this data or it has a license which is compatible with your code's license.
+For more information have a look at [this article](https://www.cessda.eu/Training/Training-Resources/Library/Data-Management-Expert-Guide/6.-Archive-Publish/Publishing-with-CESSDA-archives/Licensing-your-data)

 ## Re-licensing your code